 3. Jurors’ Decisions are Influenced By Their Emotions

 Jurors are real people with real lives, and they must live with the decisions they make in the courtroom.
 As a result, while jurors are supposed to render an unbiased verdict, there is no question that emotions often play a major role.
 This can go both ways; but, if you are a sympathetic defendant, then having the opportunity to play to the jurors’ emotions could work in your favor.

-4. You Can File a Motion for Acquittal Prior to the Jury’s Deliberations
+4. You Can File a Motion for Acquittal Before the Jury’s Deliberations

 When you request a jury trial, you have the opportunity to file a motion for acquittal before the jurors begin their deliberations.
-When you file this motion, the judge must determine whether there is sufficient evidence to warrant leaving the outcome of your case in the jurors’ hands.
-This gives you the opportunity to ask the judge to resolve your case in your favor before it goes to the jury—and if the judge rules against you the jurors must still unanimously determine that you are guilty beyond a reasonable doubt.
+When you file this motion, the judge must determine whether there is sufficient evidence to warrant leaving your case’s outcome in the jurors’ hands.
+This allows you to ask the judge to resolve your case in your favor before it goes to the jury—and if the judge rules against you, the jurors must still unanimously determine that you are guilty beyond a reasonable doubt.